 You can pay one-off lump sums.
 To do this, fill out an AVC form and send this to us.
 The form has all the details you need to pay a lump sum.

 Anything you pay into your pension is tax-free up to a limit.
 As you will have paid tax on your lump sums you can claim any tax relief on your self-assessment tax return.

 Plan for your tomorrow

 We all have different aims for retirement.
 But, are you on course for the retirement you want?

 Use our planning for retirement page to find out if you're on track.
 The earlier you do it, the easier it is.

-- cash lump sums in stages
+- take cash in chunks,

 If you take your account before 65 we may reduce it, but only if markets fall significantly at the time you take it.